 Keep reading for everything you need to know about Venus flytrap care and growing Venus flytraps in your own home!

 |Recommended lighting||Direct sun|

 As with all houseplants, it’s a good idea to keep the Venus flytrap’s natural habitat in mind if you want to figure out how to care for it.
 These plants naturally grow in subtropical bogs in the Carolinas (North America).

 The soil in these areas is very poor in nutrients, which has led them to develop their insect-eating capabilities.
 The ground is almost constantly wet and few trees are able to grow.
 Shelter is scarce and the flytraps are exposed to high amounts of direct sunlight.

 Venus flytrap light, location and temperature

-Because Venus flytraps aren’t sheltered by trees in their natural habitat they are used to receiving quite a bit of sun.
+Because Venus flytraps aren’t sheltered by trees in their natural habitat they are used to receiving quite a bit of sun: they’re high light houseplants.
 This means they will appreciate a light location in the home with as much direct sun as possible.
-You can even move them outside during Summertime if you can’t provide a light enough location indoors!
+Find the sunniest windowsill you can offer!

 Venus flytrap soil and planting

 One of the most important (and complicated) aspects of Venus flytrap care is soil.

 - As discussed earlier, these plants naturally grow in nutrient-poor soil.
 They have fully adapted to getting their nutrients in another manner: by catching insects.